kaon1/kaonbytes/content/post/bgpalerter-as-code/index.md

 ![](bgpalerter-email.png)

 **The Alert email** provides a link to BGPLay which lets you view the event in a graphed form

 ![](bgpalerter-bgplay.png)

 ## Final Thoughts
 **As a Network Engineer**, I often find it hard to grasp abstract concepts of software development.
-In my experience, the best way to learn these concepts such as IaC and CICD is to port over something you **know** (like a networking tool) into a new system.
+In my experience, the best way to learn these concepts is to port over something you **know** (like a networking tool) into a new system.
 Hopefully, this post will help others in their journey.
 Thanks for reading!